 Twice, a five-judge bench was constituted to listen to the verdict- for the first time on January 8, 2019.
 It consisted of judges Chief Justice Ranjan Gogoi, Justice SA Bobde, Justice NV Ramana, Justice UU Lalit and Justice DY Chandrachud.
 Next year, on January 25, 2019, the bench consisted of Chief Justice Gogoi, Justice Bobde, Justice Chandrachud, Justice Ashok Bhushan and Justice SA Nazeer.

-Again on February 26, 2019, the Supreme Court favored mediation and the mediator was appointed by the Supreme Court.
+Again on February 26, 2019, the Supreme Court favoured mediation and the mediator was appointed by the Supreme Court.
 And on August 1, 2019, the three mediators submitted the report in a sealed envelope to the top Court.[1]

-Finally, on “November 9, 2019, the Supreme Court delivered its judgment that the disputed land (2.77 acres) is to be handed over to a trust (to be created by Government of India) to build the Ram Janmabhoomi (revered as the birthplace of Hindu deity, Ram) temple.
+Finally, on “November 9, 2019, the Supreme Court delivered its judgment that the disputed land (2.77 acres) is to be handed over to a trust (to be created by the Government of India) to build the Ram Janmabhoomi (revered as the birthplace of Hindu deity, Ram) temple.
 The court also ordered the government to give an alternate 5 acres of land in another place to the Sunni Waqf Board to build a mosque.”

 https://legalreadings.com/adr/